Tandashi/JDR-Twitch/README.md

 After you have installed the extension you need to confiure it.
 A detailed configuration guide can be found in the [Wiki](https://github.com/Tandashi/JDR-Twitch/wiki/Configuration-Guide).

-## Building the Extension
+## Development Instructions

-This section is only interesting to you if you are a developer and want to contribute to the project.
+>⚠️ **Attention**: This section is only interesting to you if you are a developer and want to contribute to the project.

+### Building the Extension

 To build the extension you need the following: